drajer-health/uds-plus/input/pagecontent/spec.md

 * The Data Submitter SHALL validate the data for conformance to the IG.

-* The Data Submitter SHALL implement the following security protocols to protect the links being shared with HRSA.
+* The Data Submitter SHALL follow the Health Center security and privacy policies while creating the downloadable links for HRSA.

 * The Data Submitter SHALL notify the HRSA Data Receiver when the data is ready using the [$import](OperationDefinition-import.html) operation.

+###### Data Capture Requirements

+* Health Centers ** SHOULD ** follow the UDS Manual for capturing the following data elements

+	* Patient's zip codes.
+	* Insurance Category
+	* Provider Category and specific specialty

 ##### Trust Service Provider Requirements
 This section identifies the different requirements for UDS+ Trust Service Provider that can be used for de-identification.